Do you build WordPress sites for clients or provide services that require you to educate and train people to use WordPress?

-The challenge of educating technically declined users about WordPress is that they don’t care about WordPress.
-They don’t want to become web developers and they are not interested in messing with code and scripts and web languages.
-That’s why they pay people like website developers to do all of the technical work for them.
+Most non-techie WordPress users don’t care about the technology that powers their website and have no desire to learn technical web stuff.
+They don’t want to become web developers and they are not interested in messing with code and scripts and learning web languages.
+That’s why they pay people like website developers to do technical stuff for them!

 (Most website owners don’t want to learn technical stuff, they just want results!)

-Most WordPress end users, however, want results.
-They don’t care if their websites are built with techno poop as long as it brings them more customers, more leads, more sales, etc.
+Most non-techie WordPress end users, however, care about getting results.
+They don’t care if their websites are built with techno poop as long as it brings them more customers, more leads, more sales, more subscribers, etc.

-Technically declined users not only want results, they also want to feel that they are in control and can manage their own web presence.
+Non-techie WordPress users don’t just want better results, however, they also need to feel that they are in complete control of their web presence.

-We have created an entire Introduction To WordPress training module devoted to explaining the benefits of using WordPress to non-technical users.
-We also emphasize training new clients by opening with the benefits of WordPress as described in our guide on how to effectively train and empower new WordPress users.
+For example, we have created an entire Introduction To WordPress training module devoted to explaining to non-technical users the benefits and advantages of using WordPress.
+We emphasize opening with the benefits when training new clients as described in our guide on how to effectively train and empower new WordPress users.

-Some of the benefits of WordPress that you can educate your prospects and clients about are covered in these tutorials:
+Some of the benefits and advantages of using WordPress that your prospects and clients should know about are covered here: